interfaceinc/challenges/backend-challenge/readme.md

 Functional requirements:

-- [ ] Clients should be able to uniquely identify themselves with a phone number (without authentication)
+- [ ] Clients should be able to uniquely identify themselves
-- [ ] Clients should be able to send messages to other clients, identified by their phone number
+- [ ] Clients should be able to send messages to other clients
-- [ ] Clients should be able to list their chats
+- [ ] Clients should be able to list all their chats
 - [ ] Clients should be able to list all messages in a chat

 ## Bonus